 Pomerantz is co-lead counsel in this high-profile class action against Fiat Chrysler, for misrepresentations about the company’s business practices that caused at least 3.1 million Chrysler cars and trucks to be unsafe to drive.
 On June 15, 2018, Pomerantz’s motion for Class Certification was granted.

-Pomerantz is co-lead counsel in a securities class action against international pharmaceutical company Perrigo plc concerning allegations related to the company misleading investors as to its revenue growth potential in order to encourage them to reject a tender offer by Mylan N.V.
+In July 2018, the court denied in largest part the defendants’ motion to dismiss this important securities class action against international pharmaceutical company Perrigo plc.
+Plaintiffs allege that the company misled investors as to its revenue growth potential in order to encourage them to reject a tender offer by Mylan N.V.

 Read about the case here.